hablethedev/goog/README.md

 goog - goog...

-\# - Get user input (one character, stored as ascii in the 2nd counter)
+\# - Get user input (one character, stored as ascii in the PI counter)

-\* - Set the counter to be the 2nd counter
+\* - Set the counter to be the PI counter

 & - Newline